Craig Marais (field hockey)

 Craig Marais (born 28 May 2002) is a field hockey player from Australia, who plays as a forward.

 Personal life

 Craig Marais was born and raised in Brighton East, Victoria.

-He is currently studying business at Monash University.
+He attended Brighton Grammar School, is currently studying business at Monash University.
+His brother Bradley also is an international hockey player.

 Career

 Domestic hockey

 In 2019, Marais was a member of the HC Melbourne team for the inaugural season of the Sultana Bran Hockey One League.

 National teams

 Under–18

 Craig Marais made his debut for Australia in 2018, where he was a member of the Under–18 team at the Youth Olympics in Buenos Aires.

 Kookaburras

 In 2022, Marais was named in the Kookaburras for the first time.
 In April of that year, he made his senior international debut in a test series against Malaysia in Perth.